top of page

 • Researching online

-• Keep a log of symptoms- Logging in symptoms from day to day.
-It will help you and your physician understand triggers, reaction to medication and treatments.
+• Keep a log of symptoms- Log symptoms from day to day.
+It will help you and your physician understand triggers, reactions to medication, and treatments.

-• Medications- track them and again, set reminders so you don't forget to take them or take them twice!
+• Medications - track them and set reminders to ensure you don't forget to take them or take them twice.

 • Play games- There are many game apps to help improve cognitive skills (memory, hidden pictures, word puzzles, solitaire, majong, etc.)